 - The Water Resources Management Division (WRMD), in partnership with Environment Canada, maintain a real-time water quality and water quantity monitoring station at Leary's Brook adjacent to Prince Phillip Parkway. - The real-time station allows for assessment and management of the water body.
 This deployment report discusses water quality related events occurring at the Leary's Brook station. - The purpose of this real-time station is to monitor, process and publish hydrometric (water quantity) and real-time water quality data at the real-time station.
-Leary's Brook is an urban stream that flows through industrial and commercial areas and adjacent to a major roadway. - This report covers the period between the deployment on July 16, 2015 and removal on August 17, 2015. - The field sonde that was deployed at the Leary's Brook station on July 16 was tampered with and removed from the water on July 20.
-The sonde was re-calibrated and replaced at the station on July 23.
+Leary's Brook is an urban stream that flows through industrial and commercial areas and adjacent to a major roadway. - This report covers the period between the deployment on August 17, 2015 and removal on September 22, 2015.